 Configuring Google Voice

-While you’re still in Google Voice Settings, click on the Calls tab.
+Once you’ve created a Gmail and Google Voice account, go to Google Voice Settings and click on the Calls tab.
 Make sure your settings match these:

 - Call Screening – OFF